atscott/angular/aio/content/guide/router.md

 Each page in your application should have a unique title so that they can be identified in the browser history.
-The `Router` sets the document's title using the `pageTitle` property in the route data when using the `DocumentPageTitleStrategy`.
-All you need to do to enable this in your application is inject the `DocumentPageTitleStrategy` somewhere in your application.
-In this example, we inject `DocumentPageTitleStrategy` in the `AppRoutingModule` constructor:
+The `Router` sets the document's title using the `pageTitle` property in the route data when using the `BrowserPageTitleStrategy`.
+All you need to do to enable this in your application is inject the `BrowserPageTitleStrategy` somewhere in your application.
+In this example, we inject `BrowserPageTitleStrategy` in the `AppRoutingModule` constructor:

 <code-example path="router/src/app/app-routing.module.10.ts" region="page-title" header="AppRoutingModule (excerpt)">
 </code-example>